Multarix/Discord-Remove-useless-chat-buttons/README.md

 #### _**I hold no responsibility for you breaking your discord or other things happening**_

 <br>
 To use these, while discord is open, press <i>Ctrl + Shift + I</i>.
 You will be presented with a console.
 First and foremost you'll be greeted with a giant message telling you that pasting anything inside the console has a high chance of being a scam.
-The real reason they tell you this, is to discourge exactly what this script does, removing nitro bloat.
-It's of course your choice who you trust,
+The reason they tell you this, is due to potential security/ account stealing problems, as well as potentially doing exactly what this script aimed to do: Removing nitro bloat.
+If unsure, get someone else to check the code before using it.
 Copy and paste the script into the console and hit enter.<br>

 ### Some last minute warnings